-It was the day he decided his new purpose in life.
-Everyone frowned at his decision, his family disappointed and despaired.
+It was the day he decided on his new purpose in life.
+Everyone frowned at his decision; his family was disappointed and despaired.
 Having seen the loss of dignity for those that died during the pandemic two decades ago, he had decided to act.
 No one understood him as he left his comfortable life behind for what he felt was his one true calling in life.

-As he arrived at the stop, he noticed purple daisies, bunched up around the old bench.
-A splash of color for the ageing bench that had survived the test of time.
+As he arrived at the stop, he noticed purple daisies bunched up around the old bench.
+A splash of color for the aging bench that had survived the test of time.
 Just like him, it was ragged, cracked and bolted down with steel plates.
 It had a plaque of a great socialist who served this city that saved it from being torn down.
-One of the last remaining history of this town.
+One of the last remaining pieces of history of this town.

 “No, I am fine.
 I am just old and tired.”

-Thomas sat down; he was young and clean-shaven, successful, and enthused a youthful energy.
+Thomas sat down; he was young and clean-shaven, successful, and exuded a youthful energy.
 He reminded Joseph of his younger days.
 His face looked familiar; someone he had met many years ago.

-Joseph smiled, as he knew in his heart that the man Tomas was referring to was him.
+Joseph smiled, as he knew in his heart that the man Thomas was referring to was him.

-“You never told me, how you know my father?” enquired Thomas.
+“You never told me how you know my father,” inquired Thomas.

 “You do!” exclaimed Thomas.
-“I am headed there too”.
-This is a real coincidence.
+“I am headed there too.”
+This was a real coincidence.

 “I can surely take you to them.”

 Just then the bus arrived, and they boarded the bus.
-Both now headed in the same direction on a path Joseph has travelled for the past so many years.
+Both were now headed in the same direction on a path Joseph had traveled for the past so many years.

-Thomas smiled as he felt a sense of relief that visiting his parents place of rest and he may get to know a little more about their final day from Joseph.
+Thomas smiled as he felt a sense of relief that he was visiting his parents’ place of rest and he might get to know a little more about their final day from Joseph.

-After about 20 minutes, the bus stopped at the Cemetery.
+After about twenty minutes, the bus stopped at the Cemetery.

 As Thomas alighted from the bus, he was surprised to see the bright flourish of flowers and manicured gardens leading into the cemetery.
 The gate was polished, and the marble arch dazzled in the sunlight.

 Joseph walked alongside, sharing stories about the people buried there.
-Thomas listened intently as he walked past the well-kept gravestones, flowers at each grave and felt remorse that he had not visited his parents grave for so long.
-It must be neglected while others cared for by their families.
+Thomas listened intently as he walked past the well-kept gravestones, with flowers at each grave, and felt remorse that he had not visited his parents’ graves for so long.
+Theirs must be neglected while others were cared for by their families.

-As Thomas sat down on the grass, his heart was overwhelmed as memories flooded in about the short time, he spent with them as a child.
-Playing, going fishing, and his swing in the backyard.
+As Thomas sat down on the grass, his heart was overwhelmed as memories flooded in about the short time he spent with them as a child playing, going fishing, and swinging on his swing in the backyard.

-What seemed like hours, Thomas’ journey into his past was interrupted by Joseph gently putting his hand on his shoulder.
+After what seemed like hours, Thomas’s journey into his past was interrupted by Joseph gently putting his hand on his shoulder.
 Joseph was holding a bottle of wine and two paper cups.

 They toasted to Thomas’s parents as they sat quietly, surrounded by shining tombstones across a sea of green and colorful flowers.

-A fragrance of life filling the air, with memories of the days gone by.
+A fragrance of life filled the air with memories of the days gone by.

 Thomas felt a deep sense of inspiration for Joseph’s spirit for the life.